pods-framework/pods-beaver-builder-themer-add-on/readme.txt

 == Description ==

-Easily select Pods fields in Beaver-Themer field connections from a dropdown based on the currently dispalyed item (CPT).
+Easily select Pods fields in Beaver-Themer field connections from a dropdown based on the currently displayed item (CPT).

 Requires: